History of Japan: Heian period (794–1185)

+The Heian period (平安時代, Heian jidai) is the last division of classical Japanese history, running from 794 to 1185.
+It followed the Nara period, beginning when the 50th emperor, Emperor Kammu, moved the capital of Japan to Heian-kyō (modern Kyoto).
+Heian (平安) means "peace" in Japanese.

 In 784, the capital moved briefly to Nagaoka-kyō, then again in 794 to Heian-kyō (modern Kyoto), which remained the capital until 1868.
 Political power within the court soon passed to the Fujiwara clan, a family of court nobles who grew increasingly close to the imperial family through intermarriage.
 Between 812 and 814 CE, a smallpox epidemic killed almost half of the Japanese population.

 In 858, Fujiwara no Yoshifusa had himself declared sesshō ("regent") to the underage emperor.
 His son Fujiwara no Mototsune created the office of kampaku, which could rule in the place of an adult reigning emperor.
 Fujiwara no Michinaga, an exceptional statesman who became kampaku in 996, governed during the height of the Fujiwara clan's power and married four of his daughters to emperors, current and future.
 The Fujiwara clan held on to power until 1086, when Emperor Shirakawa ceded the throne to his son Emperor Horikawa but continued to exercise political power, establishing the practice of cloistered rule, by which the reigning emperor would function as a figurehead while the real authority was held by a retired predecessor behind the scenes.

 Throughout the Heian period, the power of the imperial court declined.
 The court became so self-absorbed with power struggles and with the artistic pursuits of court nobles that it neglected the administration of government outside the capital.
 The nationalization of land undertaken as part of the ritsuryō state decayed as various noble families and religious orders succeeded in securing tax-exempt status for their private shōen manors.
 By the eleventh century, more land in Japan was controlled by shōen owners than by the central government.
 The imperial court was thus deprived of the tax revenue to pay for its national army.
 In response, the owners of the shōen set up their own armies of samurai warriors.
 Two powerful noble families that had descended from branches of the imperial family, the Taira and Minamoto clans, acquired large armies and many shōen outside the capital.
 The central government began to use these two warrior clans to suppress rebellions and piracy.
 Japan's population stabilized during the late Heian period after hundreds of years of decline.